mattmakai/mattmakai.com/source/content/pages/talks.rst

 languages.
 We'll solve these problems with code and resources to back up arguments to enterprise stakeholders.

+Talk given at
 `DjangoCon 2014 <http://www.djangocon.us/schedule/presentation/10/>`_
-talk given in Portland, Oregon on Wednesday, September 3, 2014.
+given in Portland, Oregon on Wednesday, September 3, 2014.
+There is a `video available for this talk <https://www.youtube.com/watch?v=aMtiCX38w20&list=PLE7tQUdRKcybbNiuhLcc3h6WzmZGVBMr3&index=24>`_.

 ----